nabielkandiel/YTDownload/writeup.md

   * Installs pytest but only for development purposes.
 If we were to deployt to prouduction with pipenv, this would be emitted
 * pipenv install pyside6
   * Qt for frontend
+* pipenv install requests
+  * to retrieve thumbnail from video
+* pipenv install ffmpeg-python
+  * combine audio and video
 * pipenv --venv
   * This was run to see where the virutal enviorment python interpreter is installed so I could point VS Code to it.